ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the menu to see other pages.

 Intermediate stage.
 The tumor may be large or there may be multiple tumors.
 Doctors usually recommend regional therapies, such as transarterial chemoembolization.

 Advanced stage.
-The tumor has invaded the portal vein or spread to other parts of the body, such as the lungs and bones.
+The tumor has invaded the portal vein or spread to other parts of the body, such as the lymph nodes, lungs, and bones.
 Doctors usually recommend targeted therapy.